Rich2O8/myPortfolio/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 > to create a new design.
 In you do end up picking one at random, you should
 > disclose that here as well.

-I feel like it would be fairly easy (based on time and skills) to develop a bank account component in comparison to the other ideas.
+I feel like it would be fairly easy (based on time and skills) to develop a card value tracking component.
+As a result it wouldn't be too advanced.
+I'm thinking of a tracking where the user manually updates the value of the card(s).

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my